Urgent Business Appeal Lawyer in Seattle

 Appeals are fundamentally different from trials.
 They are not about re-litigating the facts but about identifying and persuading appellate judges that the trial court erred and made a fundamental mistake.

-• The reality of doing business that may not always immediately sync with opaque legal theories,
+- The reality of doing business may not always immediately sync with opaque legal theories

-Experienced business attorneys, have unique skills to guide appellate judges in understanding how the trial court missed the proverbial “forest for the trees” and appeal is correct and necessary.
+Experienced business attorneys have unique skills to guide appellate judges in understanding how the trial court missed the proverbial “forest for the trees” and why an appeal is correct and necessary.

 Why Hire a Business Attorney for Your Business Appeal?